Frequently Asked Questions

 Do I need to speak Italian?

 It is not required but it would certainly help to brush up on some simple phrases.
-The organizers of the residency are english speaking but many residents on the farm are not.
+The organizers of the residency are english speaking but some of the staff and family on the farm are not.
 If you are accepted you will be sent a welcome packet that explains more about the farm and some phrases that would be good to know.
 “Ciao” is a good place to start.

 Can I apply as a duo or collaborative group?